Flight-Free-UK/flight_free_uk_website/source/posts/the-best-new-years-resolution-ever.html.markdown

 > "I’ve had many sleepless nights wondering why I am more concerned about destroying the mood than about climate collapse."

-Last year I had had enough, and decided that my New Year’s resolution was to dare to be **“socially inconvenient”**, and start asking people questions about the climate when people tell me about their flights.
+Last year I had had enough, and decided that my New Year’s resolution was to dare to be “socially inconvenient”, and start asking people questions about the climate when people tell me about their flights.

 That turned out to be the best New Year’s resolution I’ve ever made (and probably the only one I’ve managed to keep).
 It has taught me so much about people’s thoughts about climate change, and above all it has given me hope that change is possible.